mrverdant13/esp32-pm-vsc-extension/README.md

 The following elements are required to be previously obtained:

-1. The [Espressif 'msys32' folder](https://dl.espressif.com/dl/esp32_win32_msys2_environment_and_toolchain-20190611.zip) unzziped in a folder located in a path with no spaces.
+1. The [Espressif 'msys32' folder](https://dl.espressif.com/dl/esp32_win32_msys2_environment_and_toolchain-20190611.zip) unzipped in a folder located in a path with no spaces.
 2. The ESP-IDF by cloning [its repository](https://github.com/espressif/esp-idf) recursively (git clone --recursive \<repo\>) in a folder located in a path with no spaces.
 You could use any version.

 ### For Linux